RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 ---
 TLDR; [source code available on github][14]{:target="_blank"}

 Implementing versioning and audit trails within an application are one of those requirements which crop up over and over again, particularly in enterprise development.
-At its core a versioning and audit trail solutions require the retrieval of the state of an application data for a specific point in time.
+At its core versioning and audit trail solutions require the retrieval of the state of an application data for a specific point in time.

 This is a hard problem to solve and is difficult at a number of levels.
 The first is that the technical solution required for implementing point in time snapshots is complex and requires a lot of experience to implement well.
 Secondly it is difficult because it often obfuscates our nice clean business model which we are trying to build.